canikwe/myCohortTracker-frontend/notes.md

 ## DONE

-✅ convert css to scss
+✅ if it's a three person pair, put below the pairing "with... so and so" ✅ convert css to scss
 ✅ add gradient to the pairings based on frequency
 ✅ add color wheel to allow users to choose their own colors